hypercore-protocol/hyperdrive-daemon/README.md

   --bootstrap ['host:port', 'host:port', ...] // Optional, alternative bootstrap servers
   --storage   /my/storage/dir                 // The storage directory.
 Defaults to ~/.hyperdrive/storage
-  --log-level info                            // Logging level --port      3101                            // The port gRPC will bind to.
+  --log-level info                            // Logging level --port      3101                            // The port gRPC will bind to --memory-only                               // Run in in-memory mode --foreground                                // Do not launch a separate, PM2-managed process --no-telemetry                              // Disable telemetry
 ```

 #### `hyperdrive status`
-Gives the current status of the daemon.
+Gives the current status of the daemon, as well as version/networking info.

 #### `hyperdrive stop`
-Stop the daemon
+Stop the daemon.

 ## FUSE
 With FUSE, the Hyperdrive daemon lets your mount Hyperdrives as directories on both OSX and Linux.
 To use FUSE, you need to run the `setup` command before you start the daemon the first time: